January 27, 2022

 Sunscreen: Non-negotiable at any age, sunscreen is a must post-moisturiser step (start the habit early - they’ll thank you later).
 Again, choose an oil-free formula to keep excess oil and shine at bay.

-Experimenting with makeup doesn’t have to mean a full face and winged liner.
+The fun stuff - Experimenting with makeup doesn’t have to mean a full face and winged liner.
 This is a good age to play with safe formulations and have fun.
 If they’re keen to try makeup, start with lip balms and toxin-free nail polishes that allow them to express themselves in a way that’s still age-appropriate.